espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-5/index.md

 Now you can build and flash (run) the example to your device.

 > You might need to full clean your project before building if you have added the files and the component manually.
+For this, run:
+>
+> `idf.py fullclean`

 After building your application, open the `ESP-IDF Serial Monitor`.

-4. **Provisioning**
+1. **Provisioning**

 In the provisioning application, follow the steps to **Provision New Device** using BLE.